Helmut-Schmidt-Programme

 12. Letter of recommendation by your university professor or current employer (signed, recently dated & supplemented by an official letterhead, and stamp);

-14. Proof of social or political engagement.
+14. Proof of social or political engagement signed & supplemented by official letter head and stamps.

-Application period for the winter term 2025/2026: From the 1st of June until the 15th of July 2024!
+Please also note that the application period for the winter term 2026/2027: From the 1st of June until the 15th of July 2025

 Selection Process

-In October/November 2024 a selection committee consisting of university professors and DAAD representatives meets and suggests potential candidates for a DAAD scholarship.
+In October/November 2025 a selection committee consisting of university professors and DAAD representatives meets and suggests potential candidates for a DAAD scholarship.
 Afterwards, the suggested candidates are contacted by the DAAD to upload their complete application to the DAAD Portal.
-All applicants will be informed at the end of the selection process – approx. by the end of December 2024.
+All applicants will be informed at the end of the selection process – approx. by the end of December 2025.
 We kindly ask you to refrain from requests for further information, as we will be in contact with you as soon as we have selected the candidates.

 Important: Make sure that you have a copy of each document of your application ready, as those documents (as PDF files) have to be uploaded to the DAAD portal in case you are suggested for a DAAD scholarship!
+If approval is granted, officially certified copies will be requested

-Last Modification: 05.02.2024 - Contact Person: Webmaster
+Last Modification: 29.04.2025 - Contact Person: Webmaster